 The Careers Research Guide is an excellent collaboration with FHG Library that offers links to career and industry guides, company research, and “day in the life” career profiles.
 The Center’s library houses a variety of career exploration books, files, and job postings.
 Resources include directories of schools, businesses, social service agencies, and overseas employment.
 Computers are available to make Internet research convenient for students.

 To maximize the impression students can make on potential employers, encourage them to take advantage of resume critiques by a staff member.
-Students can start by reviewing the Resume and Cover Letter Writing Guide online, develop a draft and then upload it into College Central Network for an automatic critique.
-Students may also schedule one-on-one appointments to review resumes and cover letters, prepare for interviews, and develop an individual action plan for the job search.
+Students can start by reviewing the Resume and Cover Letter Writing Guide online, develop a draft and then schedule one-on-one appointments to review resumes and cover letters, prepare for interviews, and develop an individual action plan for the job search.

 Students interested in preparing for upcoming internship and job interviews may utilize the website for effective interview strategies as well as schedule a mock interview with a staff member to conduct a full-length practice interview.
 Additionally, Interview Stream is a web-cam based mock interview system that enables individuals to conduct and record practice interviews; these interviews can then be reviewed by the student or can be emailed to a professor or advisor for additional feedback.

 The On-Campus Recruiting Program hosts representatives from a variety of organizations to interview students for career opportunities.
 Jobs are posted within Ram Career Network, the new online, one-stop career portal for WCU students, alumni, and employers.
 Hundreds of jobs and internships will be posted weekly just for the WCU community; students and alumni will also be able to access state-wide and national networks of other jobs, all in one convenient location!